changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 bsais vectors in the codomain, i.e. just maps a single basis vector to $v$ in the codomain.

-This function can be *identified*, i.e. thought of, as just a vector.
+This function can be identified, i.e. thought of, as just a vector.

 This is similar to how in programming, we can write